Spice Girls' Mel B. To Enter Rehab For Sex & Alcohol Addiction

 This post was originally published on August 27, 2018.

-Melanie Brown, famously known as Spice Girls' "Scary Spice," will be checking herself into rehab for sex and alcohol addiction next month, according to a statement she released to British tabloid The Sun.
+Melanie Brown, famously known as Spice Girls' "Scary Spice," will be checking herself into rehab for sex and alcohol addiction next month, according to a statement she released to The Sun.

 The pop singer and reality TV judge said her decision comes on the heels of a tumultuous divorce from her husband of 10 years, Stephen Belafonte, and the PTSD she claims to have experienced in the aftermath.